Use the information in this page to create the makefiles for your device and product.

-The most commonly customized settings are contained in the file frameworks/base/core/res/res/config.xml.
+The most commonly customized settings are contained in the file frameworks/base/core/res/res/values/config.xml.

-To set up a resource overlay on this file, add the overlay directory to the project buildfile, as follows:
+To set up a resource overlay on this file, add the overlay directory to the project buildfile using one of the following:

 Then, add an overlay file to the directory, for example:

 Any strings or string arrays found in the overlay

 those found in the original file.

 You can organize the source files for your device in many different ways.
 Here's a brief description of one way to organize a Pixel implementation.